This Healthier Homemade Hamburger Helper is a delicious one-pot spin off on your favourite childhood meal – it's got extra veggies, too!

 Storing and reheating

-For leftover hamburger helper, store it in an airtight container in the refrigerator.
-Once stored, it will last in the fridge for up to five days, making it a great meal prep recipe.
+Store any leftovers of this healthy hamburger helper in an airtight container in the refrigerator.
+Once stored, it will last in the fridge for up to 5 days, making it a great meal prep recipe.

-To reheat, take a portion from the fridge and sprinkle some water overtop, then microwave for 2-3 minutes.
+To reheat, take a portion from the fridge and sprinkle some water over top, then microwave for 2 to 3 minutes or reheat it in a pot on the stovetop.

 Freezing this recipe

-To freeze the leftover hamburger helper, divide the leftover food into individual-sized or family-sized portions.
+Divide any leftovers of this healthier homemade hamburger helper into individual-sized or family-sized portions.
 Separate it into portions to make for easier reheating.
-Place the portion into airtight freezer-safe containers or in freezer bags.
-Once in the freezer, the hamburger helper will keep in the freezer for up to three months.
+Place the portion into airtight freezer-safe containers or in freezer bags and freeze for up to 3 months.

 Wanna Learn How To Meal Prep?